jmakGH/node-git-watch/README.md

 ### `-t [number=60000]`

 The amount of time between intervals when the script will check for changes.
+If using this flag, the value you pass in should be in milliseconds.
 It defaults to 10 minutes.

 ### `-f [string="y-MM-dd HH:mm:ss"]`